M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 **Periods in the M-Files Mobile Apps**

-Include a period only after body text in message boxes and alerts.
+Include a period only after **body text** in message boxes and alerts.

 ![Include a period only after body text in message boxes and alerts](Body-text.png){:.borderless}

-#### Ellipses¨
+#### Ellipses

 Do not include ellipsis (…) in user documentation even if the ellipsis is part of the user interface text.

 Use ellipses to indicate that something is in progress or requires further user input:

-* Menu items and button labels referring to actions that will require user input `Add…`
+* Menu items and button labels referring to actions that will require user input

+    `Add…`

     `Make Copy…`

 * Process indicators

     `Searching…`

     `Downloading the files…`

 #### Slashes

-Do not use a slash (/) as a substitute for the word or, that is, to indicate a choice between two or more alternatives.
-Use the word or instead.
+Do not use a slash (/) as a substitute for the word _or_, that is, to indicate a choice between two or more alternatives.
+Use the word _or_ instead.

 OK | NOT OK
 --- | --- |
-By using the _Change_ state function, you can also add comments to the object while you are changing the workflow, the workflow state, or both. | By using the _Change_ state function, you can also add comments to the object while you are changing the workflow and/or workflow state.
+By using the _Change state_ function, you can also add comments to the object while you are changing the workflow, the workflow state, or both. | By using the _Change state_ function, you can also add comments to the object while you are changing the workflow and/or workflow state.

 ### Terminology